electroneum/electroneum-ledger-app/tests/plan.md

 **Ledger Daemon setup**

-A restricted monero daemon runs on ledger server, you can use it with
+A restricted electroneum daemon runs on ledger server, you can use it with

 **Login:**